 A contact center analyst recently asked me why a contact center would be interested in iPaaS, even mentioning that they usually look to their CCaaS solutions to handle similar use cases.
 Initially, I was shocked.
 Then, I realized there may be a knowledge gap of the benefits that an iPaaS could bring to several organizations.
-Let’s take a look further into both.
+Let’s take a closer look at CCaaS vs iPaaS, understand their distinct advantages and how they complement each other.

 What are CCaaS and iPaaS?